 Google is the most used search engine in the world, hence in China, it is censored.
 That is why Chinese internet users are doing their research on Chinese Google, and Baidu.
 I had to check the reputation of M•A•C on Baidu and the results are not surprising.

 On Baidu, by typing the keyword « M.A.C, » the 3 first results are :

 - The Chinese website of the brand

 - The Baidu Baike page (Chinese Wikipedia, the American one is also censored)

 - The brand products sold on one of the eCommerce leaders in China, JD.com

 - And the French website

-On Baidu, no matter the key word, the American website won’t appear in first results page.
-Indeed, by trying the key word « M.A.C Cosmetics », on Baidu, 4 websites of the brand will appear in front line : the French website, the Hong Kong one, the Australian one et finally, the Chinese one.
+On Baidu, no matter the keyword, the American website won’t appear on the first results page.
+Indeed, by trying the keyword « M.A.C Cosmetics », on Baidu, 4 websites of the brand will appear on the front line: the French website, the Hong Kong one, the Australian one and finally, the Chinese one.